Spatial Atomic Layer Deposition

 SparkNano’s Spatial ALD Tools

-SparkNano’s product range includes versatile and flexible R&D tools for process development and pilot production (Labline) series and tools for mass production on planar, porous, and flexible substrates, either via sheet-to-sheet (Vellum) or roll-to-roll (Omega) series, respectively.
+SparkNano’s product range includes versatile and flexible R&D tools for process development and pilot production (LabLine) series and tools for mass production on planar, porous, and flexible substrates, either via sheet-to-sheet (Vellum) or roll-to-roll (Omega) series, respectively.

 Discover all our Spatial ALD tools below, or contact us immediately!